ankit-1011/Demo-project/README.md

 # Demo-project
-this is demo for github class
+this is demo for github class.